Dodoma Region: History

-When the British took over the country, they favoured Dar es Salaam and Arusha, and the area began to decline in importance.
-The importance declined further in the 1960s when the Tanzam Highway was built by the Chinese, connecting Dar es Salaam to Morogoro and Iringa.
-On 9 December 1961, Tanganyika won independence from Britain, and Dodoma remained the capital of the Central Province.
-In 1963, the provinces of the new nation were divided into smaller administrative units and were renamed regions, and the Dodoma Region was established.
-However, in 1973, the Tanzanian government announced that the capital would be moved from Dar es Salaam to a more central location to better serve the needs of the people.
+When the British took over the country, they favoured Dar es Salaam and Arusha, and Dodoma began to decline in importance.
+It declined further in the 1960s when the Tanzam Highway was built by the Chinese, connecting Dar es Salaam to Morogoro and Iringa.
+On 9 December 1961, Tanganyika won independence from Britain, and Dodoma remained the capital of the central province.
+In 1963, the provinces of the new nation were divided into smaller administrative units and were renamed regions, and the Dodoma region was established.
+In 1973, the Tanzanian government announced that the administrative capital would be moved from Dar es Salaam to a more central location to better serve the needs of the people.
 Dodoma was selected for this purpose, as it was an already established town at a major crossroads with an agreeable climate and scope for development.
-The same year, the Tanzanian government launched a national soil conservation programme, known as the Dodoma Soil Conservation Programme, to improve soil fertility and productivity in the worst affected areas of the region.
+The same year, the Tanzanian government launched a national soil conservation programme, known as the Dodoma soil conservation programme, to improve soil fertility and productivity in the worst affected areas of the region.